ErroneousGiant/powershell-catalogue/README.md

 # Rule #2 - Contributers

-Generalise your code.
-Don't include details specific to one environment, such as usernames, passwords or UNC paths.
+Generalise your code where-ever possible.
+Try not to include details specific to one environment, such as usernames, passwords or UNC paths.
+Where this is unavoidable, comment your code accordingly with a sufficiently visible warning.
 Where possible/practical use Classes & Functions to make reading code easier.

 Sensible variable, class and function naming is a must for changes to be approved.